 Clearly, the volume and variety of data available is growing at an astonishing rate, which helps explain that last startling statistic: organizations gain insights from less than .5% of this data.

 To begin making sense of their data, companies must master the art and science of data transformation.
 Data transformation, also known as ETL (Extract/Transform/Load), is the process of converting a raw data source into a cleansed, validated, and ready-to-use form.
 It can turn data into timely insights that positively impact businesses.
 Appropriately transformed data is accessible, consistent, secure, and seen as a trustworthy source by the intended user community.
+Data transformation is an important step in the full web data integration process.

 With the ever-growing volume of data available to and about your business, you have a great opportunity to use it to find new business value.
 But harnessing this data requires a conscientious data transformation strategy that orients the data around the needs of business users.